cosmin-ticu/homework_DE1SQL/Term/readme_documentation.md

 # University Rankings Term Project - Data Engineering 1 SQL
+The data for this term project was chosen out of personal interest for university rankings and with the goal of getting a better understanding of how and why we pick the universities that we do.
+In my opionion, the score of the actual university is not the only aspect that matters, but rather the country's attributes are highly important.
+The following run-through is a shortened version of the [SQL scripts](https://github.com/cosmin-ticu/homework_DE1SQL/tree/master/Term/Scripts) provided.
+A detailed run-through is available within the scripts after each query, procedure and function.
 ## Chapter 1 - Loading-cleaning-structuring
 The two university ranking datasets were imported into MySQL Workbench using table creation code and then uploading loading the respective CSVs.
 ### Sample table creation